dsnahil/Kill-Doctor-Magic/README.md

 - **Look Around & Visibility:**
   - `look` prints room details: coordinates, items, players present.
-  - Neighbors marked “Not visible” if Doctor Lucky’s pet is present there.
+  - Neighbors marked “Not visible” if Doctor Magic’s pet is present there.

 - **Attack Logic:**
-  - Must share a room with Doctor Lucky and be unseen by any other player or pet.
+  - Must share a room with Doctor Magic and be unseen by any other player or pet.
   - The computer picks the highest‑damage weapon automatically.

 - **Pet Mechanics:**
-  - Pet starts with Doctor Lucky.
+  - Pet starts with Doctor Magic.
   - Affects visibility in neighbor descriptions.
   - Can be moved manually (`movepet`) or wanders along a DFS path after each turn.